spaul5/segment-debugger/README.md

 If not, go to localhost:4200

 To stop running the app
-control-c in both terminal windows go to the segment-debugger directory and run "docker-compose down"
+control-c in both terminal windows, go to the segment-debugger directory, and then run "docker-compose down"